-- (a) Non-income producing security. - (b) All or part of this security is pledged as collateral for short sales.
-The fair value of the securities pledged as collateral was \$10,554,754. - Securities with a total aggregate value of \$201,427, or 0.7% of net assets, were classified as Level 3 within the three-tier fair value hierarchy.
-Please see Notes to Financial Statements for an explanation of this hierarchy, as well as a list of unobservable inputs used in the valuation of these instruments. - (d) Represents fair value as determined by the Investment Adviser pursuant to the policies and procedures approved by the Board of Trustees (the "Board").
+- (f) Variable or floating rate security.
+The interest rate shown reflects the rate in effect December 31, 2024.
+The rates on certain securities are not based on published reference rates and spreads and are either determined by the issuer or agent based on current market conditions; by using a formula based on the rates of underlying loans; or by adjusting periodically based on prevailing interest rates. - (g) Represents fair value as determined by the Investment Adviser pursuant to the policies and procedures approved by the Board.
 The Board has designated the Investment Adviser as "valuation designee" for the Fund pursuant to Rule 2a-5 of the Investment Company Act of 1940, as amended.
 The Investment Adviser considers fair valued securities to be securities for which market quotations are not readily available and these securities may be valued using a combination of observable and unobservable inputs.
-Securities with a total aggregate value of \$201,427, or 0.7% of net assets, were fair valued under the Fund's valuation procedures as of December 31, 2023.
-Please see Notes to Financial Statements. - Restricted Securities.
-These securities are not registered and may not be sold (e) to the public.
+Securities with a total aggregate value of \$18,000, or 0.0% of net assets, were fair valued under the Fund's valuation procedures as of December 31, 2024.
+Please see Notes to Financial Statements. - (h) Securities with a total aggregate value of \$0, or 0.0% of net assets, were classified as Level 3 within the three-tier fair value hierarchy.
+Please see Notes to Financial Statements for an explanation of this hierarchy, as well as a list of unobservable inputs used in the valuation of these instruments. (i) There is expressed as a set of the set of the - (i) There is currently no rate available. - (j) Restricted Securities.
+These securities are not registered and may not be sold to the public.
 There are legal and/or contractual restrictions on resale.
 The Fund does not have the right to demand that such securities be registered.
 The values of these securities are determined by valuations provided by pricing services, brokers, dealers, market makers, or in good faith under the policies and procedures established by the Board.
 Additional Information regarding such securities follows: